anujisdead/Bootstrap1/README.md

    - Customize when necessary
    - Follow grid system guidelines

+5. **Java**
+   - Write clean and readable code
+   - Follow Java coding conventions
+   - Use meaningful variable names
+   - Add comments to explain complex logic
+   - Handle potential errors (e.g., user input)

 ## Getting Started

 1. Clone this repository
 2. Navigate to the exercise folder you want to work on
 3. Open the files in your code editor
-4. Follow the instructions in each exercise
+4. Follow the instructions in each exercise file
-5. Use the browser to view and test your work
+5. Use the browser (for web) or terminal (for Java) to view and test your work

 ## Notes

-- Each exercise folder contains its own specific instructions
+- Each exercise folder contains its own specific instructions within the files or a dedicated README.
-- Use browser developer tools for debugging
+- Use browser developer tools for web debugging.
+- Use terminal for compiling and running Java code.
-- Keep your code organized and well-commented
+- Keep your code organized and well-commented.
-- Test your code across different browsers
+- Test your code thoroughly.
-- Check console for any errors or warnings